|

 accommodations are included throughout.
 Very fresh seafood, plus Mexican

-and American specialties are always available from familiar restaurants we
+and American specialties are always available from very familiar restaurants we

 and our guests have enjoyed since most of them first opened decades ago.